bartobri/no-more-secrets/README.md

 This project provides 2 tools for you to recreate this effect:

 1. A standalone executable file named `nms`.

-...
-This file accepts data via a shell pipe and displays it in a maner that nearly identically mimicks the effect we see in the movie.
+...This file accepts data via a shell pipe and displays it in a maner that nearly identically mimicks the effect we see in the movie.

 2. A module for incorporating this effect in to other programs.